-Sue worked for decades as a visiting nurse for a major health network in Seattle, Washington when she was diagnosed with a severe digestive disorder that kept her from traveling to her patients’ homes.
-When she applied for long-term disability through her employer’s policy, Reliance Standard Insurance denied her claim and her appeal that followed.
+Sue worked for decades as a visiting nurse for a major health network in Seattle, Washington.
+When she was diagnosed with a severe digestive disorder, it kept her from traveling to her patients’ homes.
+She filed for long-term disability through her employer’s policy with Reliance Standard Insurance, but Reliance Standard denied her claim and her appeal that followed.

 These denials are all too frequent among long-term disability claims, and the system is heavily tilted in the insurers’ favor.
 Because of complications in her case, Sue called and hired us at the Roy Law Group to help prosecute her claim against Reliance Standard.
 Her attorney navigated the complex appeal process without charging her upfront fees.

-In the end, and after years of struggle, we finally got Sue the judgment she deserved.
+In the end, after years of struggle, we finally got Sue the judgment she deserved.
 The judge found Reliance Standard had improperly denied her claim and ordered them to pay what she was owed, plus interest and even some of her attorney fees.
 We also had her claim reinstated going forward for as long as she remains disabled under the long-term disability plan.

 Read Ray vs. Reliance Standard Life Insurance to see the full case details and the decision.

 Sue is far from the only person to find herself on the wrong end of an Employee Retirement Income Security Act (ERISA) disability claim.
 Thousands of individuals go through the same thing every year.
 In many cases, people will try to resolve the situation themselves, even filing their own appeals.
 Too often, they spend months and years battling red tape, waiting for the benefit they’re owed, only to end up with nothing at all.